How Much Is The Masters 2024 Prize Money On Offer?

 The Masters will offer a healthy prize money pot, with a greater guarantee of picking up big money due to the limited field in action.

-The prize money for each round closely tracks the UK Championship pot from last month, but with just 16 entrants taking part, players are guaranteed to walk away with a cool GBP 15,000 (THB 666,964 approximately) at a minimum.
+The prize money for each round closely tracks the UK Championship pot from last month, but with just 16 entrants taking part, players are guaranteed to walk away with a cool GBP 15,000 (HKD 149,166 approximately) at a minimum.

 Here is the full lowdown on the prize money during the tournament: